hongiezee/Decider/README.md

 # Decider
 By: Hong Zhu

 If you're ever stuck on a decision, psychologists have found that it can be helpful to randomly select an option.
 The power of the randomly-generated option is that it elicits a gut-feeling response from the user.
-Users can observe how they felt about the selected option, which helps them ultimately arrive at a good decision ([link1](https://www.sciencedirect.com/science/article/pii/S0001691822000269), [link2](https://kevineikenberry.com/personal-professional-development/need-to-make-a-decision-flip-a-coin/#:~:text=Here%20is%20that%20surprising%20approach,has%20been%20at%20work%20too)).
+Users can observe how they felt about the selected option, which helps them ultimately make their decision ([link1](https://www.sciencedirect.com/science/article/pii/S0001691822000269), [link2](https://kevineikenberry.com/personal-professional-development/need-to-make-a-decision-flip-a-coin/#:~:text=Here%20is%20that%20surprising%20approach,has%20been%20at%20work%20too)).

 ## Functionality
 This Android app allows the user to input 2-4 choices, then the app randomly selects one of the choices.